Buy Lantana Plants

 Buy Lantana Plants at your local nursery.
 If you are looking for plants that have color late spring, summer and into fall you might want to consider Lantana plants.
 There are numerous varieties and colors.
 The ones listed below are the most common.

 - Miss Huff Lantana

 Lantanas love the hot sun even reflected the sun from walls or concrete.
 They do like well-drained soil and thrive in beds or containers.
 Butterflies and hummingbirds are attracted by their rich dark colors.

 Lantana plants can get large sometimes as tall as 5 ft. tall and wide.
 No pruning or deadheading is required, old blooms will expire followed by new ones week after week.
 Some contact with foliage may irritate persons that have sensitive skin.
 Or leave alone as they will fall off and continue blooming throughout the hot season.

 Most nurseries stores will carry these plants throughout the hot summer months.
 The Lantana is also commonly called a Shrub Verbena.
 All Lantanas’ are tough, resilient plants that thrive in hot weather and bloom profusely from spring until frost.
 Ask for them at your local retail nursery.

 The “Dallas Red Lantana” pictured below is a good plant choice for flowering color all summer long.
 In the southwest, they will last until late October and sometimes into early November.

 Buy Lantana Plants at Guzman’s Greenhouse

 They are considered a perennial in the lower elevations of the southwest.
-There are numerous varieties red, gold, purple, orange and even multi-colored.
+There are numerous varieties of red, gold, purple, orange, and even multi-colored.
 These plants do extremely well with a good drip system.
 Use these in rock gardens or Xeriscape landscapes.
 They will become drought tolerant once they are well established.
 Usually around the third year.
 Pictured below is the New Gold Lantana.